fineract-academy/pages/index.md

 A common motto of Apache projects is "Community over code" which applies perfectly to Apache Fineract whereas the contributors are working closely together to make the software better day after day.

-Without them there would not be Fineract!
-The credit goes to them!
+<b>Without them there would not be Fineract!
+The credit goes to them!</b>

 ## Contribute